Flavor That Holds Up in Gummies

 • Particle size control matters: large or uneven particles create “hot spots” of taste and texture defects.

-• Pre-blending with carriers can improve dispersion and reduce localized intensity.
+• Pre-blending with carriers improves dispersion and reduces localized intensity.

 Texture is part of this conversation too.
-A softer gummy can release everything fast-flavor and off-notes together.
-A slightly firmer gel can slow release and improve balance.
+A softer gummy releases everything fast—flavor and off-notes together.
+A slightly firmer gel slows release and improves balance.

 Technique #6: Dispersion is the difference between “great” and “inconsistent”

-Even a strong flavor system can perform poorly if it isn’t dispersed correctly.
+Even a strong flavor system can fail if it isn’t dispersed correctly.
 Poor dispersion leads to random pockets of intensity, inconsistent sensory performance, and a gummy that tastes different depending on which piece you grab.

 Manufacturing controls that support consistency: